-- Monitor local news media for weather reports and emergency information. - Check the college website at www.suscc.edu for class cancellations/college closings. - Stay clear of dropped or sagging power lines. - Avoid areas with many trees; snow or ice may cause tree limbs to fall. - Stay inside if possible. - Use extreme caution when walking outside or driving. - If you must travel:
+- Monitor local news media for weather reports and emergency information. - Check the college website at www.suscc.edu for class cancellations/college closings. - Stay clear of dropped or sagging power lines. - Stay inside if possible.
+Use extreme caution when walking outside or driving. - If you must travel: